NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Poison Coat.md

 **Prerequisites** Poisoner Dedication
 * * *
-**Trigger** A creature adjacent to you hits you with a melee unarmed Strike.

-**Requirements** You have prepared your clothing to poison attackers (see below).

-* * *

-In nature, certain animals are covered in venomous spines, such that even touching them is deadly.

-To use this reaction, you must have brushed poison onto your clothing or woven sharp poisoned needles into the garment's fabric.
-This takes 10 minutes and uses one dose of contact or injury poison.
-You can have only one such poison suffused into your clothing at a time.
+In nature, certain animals are covered in venomous spines, and just brushing against them can prove deadly.
+You expend a contact or injury poison and spend 10 minutes brushing that poison onto your clothing or weaving sharp, poisoned needles into the garment's fabric.
+You can have only one poison suffused into your clothing at a time.
+You can use the [[Actions/Once Bitten|Once Bitten]] reaction while you have a poison suffused in this way.

-When you use this reaction, the triggering creature is exposed to the suffused poison.

-*Source: Pathfinder Advanced Player's Guide*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*